HomeCredit CardsAmexMake sure you're earning easy Amex points through Rakuten

 What credit card to use

-If you’re making a hotel booking you’ll probably to best by using one of the many hotel co-branded credit cards like the Marriott, Hyatt, and IHG cards from Chase or the Marriott and Hilton cards from American Express
+If you’re making a hotel booking you’ll probably be best served by using one of the many hotel co-branded credit cards like the Marriott, Hyatt, and IHG cards from Chase or the Marriott and Hilton cards from American Express or by using a credit card with strong earnings in the travel category (e.g. the Chase Sapphire Reserve® Card).

-You could also use a card like the Blue Business Plus Card from American Express (review) which earns 2 Membership Rewards points per dollar on the first $50,000 in purchases per year (1 point/dollar thereafter – terms apply).
+You could also use a card like the Blue Business® Plus Credit Card from American Express which earns 2 Membership Rewards points per dollar on the first $50,000 in purchases per year (1 point/dollar thereafter – terms apply).

 Bottom line

-Cash back can be a very useful thing to earn even if you’re a huge miles and points fan, but because Membership Rewards points are so versatile and because Amex is good at publishing bonuses for transfers made to programs run by Singapore Airlines, BA, Marriott, and more, I choose to take all my Rakuten earnings in the form of points and not cash back.
+Cash back can be a very useful thing to earn even if you’re a huge miles and points fan, but because Membership Rewards points are so versatile and because Amex is good at publishing bonuses for transfers made to programs run by the like of British Airways, Marriott, Air France/KLM, and more, we choose to take all our Rakuten earnings in the form of points and not cash back.

 Regarding Comments